SEKISHU Washi (Papers)

-While mention is made of Sekishu in the Engishiki, a Heian period (794-1185) document on court protocol, a more direct reference to paper is made in the Kamisuki Chohoki, a ""A Manual of Papermaking"" published in 1798.
-It says that when a Kakinomotono Hitomaro went to take up the post of protector in the province of Iwami (Shimane prefecture), he taught the people there how to make paper.
+Sekishu paper is mentioned in the Engishiki, a Heian era (794-1185) document on court protocol, as well as the Kamisuki Chohoki, a manual on papermaking published in 1798, in which it is explained that the protector of Iwami Province taught the local people how to make paper.

-Sekishu Washi has been made unceasingly for about 1,300 years.
-In the early days it was made by farmers in their spare time but gradually became a specialized job of work and today, paper is still being made using the same skills and techniques as of old.
+Sekishu washi paper has been made without interruption for nearly 1,300 years.
+At first, it was made by farmers in their spare time but later became the work of specialized artisans.
+Today, the paper is produced using the same traditional skills and techniques as in the past.

-Handmade papers differ slightly depending on the plant fiber source.
-The long fibers of kozo paper make it really strong and supple.
-Also beautifully pliant is mitsumata paper which is taught and has a slight luster.
-Even more pliant is ganpi paper which is glossy and is not preferred by hungry insects.
-Produced in large quantities, kozo paper was used in the past for ledgers by merchants, who were quick to throw them down their wells if a fire broke out, knowing the paper was strong enough to withstand a dousing.
-These days paper is made for shoji screens, calligraphy paper, letter paper, envelopes and postcards, and business cards and many other things that all retain a distinctive character.
+Handmade paper differs slightly according to the plant fiber used.
+The long fibers of the paper mulberry (kozo) tree produce strong and supple paper.
+Paper made from mitsumata is taut and lustrous.
+Gampi paper is glossy, incredibly pliant and insect-resistant.
+Produced in large quantities, kozo paper was used in the past for ledgers by merchants who would throw them down their wells if a fire broke out because they knew the paper was strong enough to withstand a dousing.
+Items produced today include paper for shoji screens, calligraphy, stationery and business cards.

 How to make